agungwiicakk/OJD/README.md

 separately object can be train in 3 categories object ( number 0, number 1, and number 2)
 ![Features](Assets/BoxF1_curve.png)
-by this training data we can get best confidence threshold for my model is `0.801`, but for better stabilization during capturing the data I will set to `0.5` but High precision with fewer false positives → we can use conf=`0.8`
+by this training data we can get best confidence threshold for my model is `0.801`, but for better stabilization during capturing the data I will set to `0.5` but high precision with fewer false positives → we can use conf=`0.8`

 After train process, the model do validation to the model that already prepare before.
 ![Features](Assets/val_batch0_pred.jpg)